Mitch-P-Analyst/Salifort-Motors/README.md

 Distinguishing between how employees left Salifort may assist in analyzing where employee resources may be reassigned to compensate over-worked employees working on 6 or 7 projects.

 - Assess Employee Previous Satisfaction Levels
 The XGBoost model identifies **Previous Satisfaction Levels** as a key indicator towards predicting an employees eventual departure.
-Analysis of threshold upon satisficlations could provide potential risk management of employee attrition to monitor work environment and maintain sufficient satisfaction levels.
+Analysis of threshold upon satisfaction could provide potential risk management of employee attrition to monitor work environment and maintain sufficient satisfaction levels.